tugrul512bit/TurtleSort/README.md

 - Already-sorted arrays are 2x slow compared to random-initialized arrays.
 Being only 2x slower for 64M suggests that either the constant factor in worst-case O(n^2 x c) is very good or it is not O(n^2) anymore due to said optimizations.

 # Performance
-- Up to 25x faster than std::qsort
+- Up to 25x faster than single-thread std::qsort
-- Up to 15x faster than std::sort
+- Up to 15x faster than single-thread std::sort
+- Up to 3x faster than 24-thread std::sort(par_unseq,a,b)
 - Runs faster when array elements have duplicates (but std::sort runs even faster)
 - Same speed with sorted array (but std::sort runs faster so theres only 2x speedup against std::sort)